audefaucheux/flatiron-mod-2-project-read-it/README.md

 - Polly Reynolds
 - Aude Faucheux

-This project was built in pair programming on week 6 of the coding bootcamp Flatiron School

 # App Overview

-This app has been deployed on Heroku - https://read--it.herokuapp.com/login
+Try it out on on Heroku - https://read--it.herokuapp.com/login

-Please find below an overview on how can this app be used.
+An overview on how can this app be used:

 # ![](read-it-overview.gif)